AGasconAfriat/scp_data-analysis/README.md

 ### Files Showing the Development Process

 * `scp-2602_formerlibrary.ipynb`: An hybrid between exploratory data analysis and a report of humourous "insights" about SCP-2602, which used to be a library.
+* `scp6999.csv`: A dataset containing information about every SCP from the first 7 series.
+* `datawrangling.py`: A script used to add columns to the original dataset.
+* `visualizations.py`: A script used to manipulate the data and experiment with creating visualizations for the dashboard.

 ### Files Showing the Dashboard